 Do Rats Stink When They Die?

-Like all organisms, rats are subject to the natural process of decomposition after they die.
-As their bodies decompose, they emit a cocktail of chemicals such as sulfur dioxide and methane, which produce a putrid smell.
-Of course, rats eat dead rats, but most will need to be removed manually.
+Like all organisms, rats are subject to natural decomposition after dying.
+As their bodies decompose, they emit chemicals such as sulfur dioxide and methane, which produce a putrid smell.
+Of course, rats eat dead rats, but we must remove most of them.

-If you notice the smell of a dead rat inside your home, you must locate where the carcass is.
-To prevent the stench from building up and attracting more pests, you must remove it.
+If you notice the smell of a dead rat inside your home, locate the carcass and remove it to prevent the stench from building up and attracting more pests.